datamole-ai/mff-cloud-app-development/lesson-1/lesson-1.md

 **NOTE:** Only http triggered function can be tested locally.

 Add the connection string from arm deployment to `local.settings.json`.
-They will be accessible to the function as enviromental variables, the are also automatically loaded to configuration.
+They will be accessible to the function as enviromental variables and also automatically loaded as configuration.

 ```json
 {